 Treasure hunters began drilling again Tuesday to try to locate the lost Nazi gold.

-Haustein has been paying for the excavation.
+Haustein has been looking for the room for more than 12 years.
 Watch hunt for Nazi gold at German mountain »